WayScience/pyroptosis_signature_data_analysis/10.IDR_metadata/README.md

 # Image Data Resource (IDR) Data Curation

-This module contains the necessary scripts to adequately curate aggregated image-based profiles, nELISA secreted profiles, and Metadata.
+This module contains the necessary scripts to adequately curate aggregated image-based profiles, nELISA secreted profiles, and metadata.
 These data will be uploaded to IDR with the raw image data.

 ## Usage